odea-project/qAlgorithms/report/discussion_tests.md

 The information that a duplicate was included is passed with the errorcode, while the centroid with the higher DQSC is retained.

+# Development of a consistency parameter from process statistics
+When assessing the entire process from profile-mode spectra to components, it is important to find parameters that are responsive to a broad number of deviations within the system.
+Multiple of the presented categories are highly selective regarding the types of properties they give insight into, and as such not well-suited to form the basis of a sum parameter for process quality.

+Tested parameters:
+* mean DQSC
+* mean DQSB
+* mean DQSF
+* Number of centroids
+* Number of bins
+  * Number of bins with no features
+  * Number of bins with one feature
+  * number of bins with more than one features
+* Number of features

+The three quality parameters (DQSC, DQSB, DQSF) calculated during the different steps of qAlgorithms describe the model consistency of that step to a limited degree.
+When taking their mean value at the end of their respective step, they can indicate large differences between datasets and make a statement about when during processing such a shift took place.
+Tests with different datasets showed that their correlation is inconsistent, sometimes (anti)correlating strongly and other times being roughly orthogonal.
+This implies that they contain information which can not be coerced into one sum parameter without losing predictive power.

+It was observed that, when ordered by time of recording, the differences between scores of neighbouring measurements are close to zero for defect-free measurement series.
+Two different series of similar samples which were measured one month apart had very similar DQSCs, barring one exception.
+DQSB and DQSF showed a similar jump in difference, but tend to have a higher base fluctuation in the used datasets.
+In the tested data, the first measurement of the continued series had abnormally many spectra recorded.
+This lead to two noticeable changes in DQSC (refer image).
+To use the DQSC as a consistency parameter, the display algorithm would have to account for such outliers and add an explanation for the operator to the marked region.
+The threshold for an out-of-control situation should be dynamically generated out of the dataset.
+The greatest observed difference was 0.0017, which is ca. 2.5 times geater than the mean fluctuation.
+The standard deviation within an outlier-free measurement series is 0.00036.
+The established three-sigma interval for denoting outliers would be applcable to this use case, and it is worth considering as the least sensitive stability measure for a running system.
+[@todo] DQSB, DQSF

 # Viability test for simple process parameters
 Tested parameters:
 * mean DQSC